Spartronics4915/2019-DeepSpace/DriveTuning.md

 So the question for us is how do we know what values of Kf to choose and how do we write software to deliver new Kf values "continuously".

-## Drive Characterization

-In the simplest terms, we wish to know how many volts are required to drive a wheel on our fully-loaded drivetrain at a particular velocity.
-We can easily imagine gathering data that captures the mapping between a particular velocity and the voltage required to attain it.
-It gets a litte trickier because no drive train is perfect and thus anticipate that the left voltage map will differ from the right voltage map.

-## Computing Target Velocities

 ## Delivering Target Velocities

 Here is the line in subsystems/Drive.java that makes things happen.